 Consider 78 degrees as the agreed-upon, ideal temperature to save on energy costs.

 The Comfort Zone

-This figures also maintains comfort during warmer weather.
+These figures also maintain comfort during warmer weather.
 For each degree above 78 degrees, you could save about 6 to 8 percent off of your energy bill.

 Reprogram Your Thermostat

 Since your thermostat was probably set for winter temperatures, now is the time to reset it so it reflects the necessary settings for summer.